llendway/linear_regression_uofm/linear_regression.md

 ![](linear_regression_files/figure-html/unnamed-chunk-13-1.png)<!-- -->

-We could also examine this relationship using densiy plots.
+We could also examine this relationship using density plots.
 Notice that the x and y axis are the opposite of what they were in the boxplot.
 What do you observe here?
 Anything you didn't observe in the boxplot?

 ```r